-EFAP is a self-referral service that provides confidential counselling or other assistance to you or your family through LifeWorks.
+EFAP is a self-referral service that provides confidential counselling or other assistance to you or your family through TELUS Health.
 Expert information and immediate support resources are available by phone, video, web or mobile app.
 Please visit the EFAP website for more details about this program.
-Additional information about the EFAP can be found on page 27.